|

 United States Department Health and Human Services

-The County’s Civil Rights Coordinator’s role is to oversee ADA compliance and provide resolution to grievances, assist in handling individuals’ cases and address systemic problems.
-The coordinator has authority to make decisions on grievances.
+The SSA Civil Rights/ ADA Coordinator’s role is to oversee ADA compliance and provide resolutions to grievances, assist in handling individuals’ cases, and address systemic problems.
+The coordinator has the authority to make decisions on grievances.
 All complaints of discrimination are investigated.
 Complaints can be filed orally or in writing in a County office or directly with the Civil Rights Coordinator.
 Oral complaints are to be documented in writing.
-Regardless of their origin, all discrimination complaints are referred to the Civil Rights Coordinator who evaluates them for a link to a civil rights protection.
-Complaints that are linked to civil rights protections are investigated according to Div.
-21 and 7 CFR § 15c.7 (d) guidelines.
+Regardless of their origin, all discrimination complaints are referred to the Civil Rights/ADA Coordinator who evaluates them for a link to a civil rights protection.
+Complaints that are linked to civil rights protections are investigated according to Division 21 and 7 CFR § 15c.7 (d) guidelines.
 If no link, they are referred back to the department for resolution.

-Note: If the accommodation was denied, the worker is to notify Civil Rights/ADA Coordinator of denial and inform client to contact Civil Rights/ADA Coordinator if they disagree with the denial.
+Note: If the accommodation is denied, the worker is to notify the Civil Rights/ ADA Coordinator of the denial and inform the client to contact the Civil Rights/ADA Coordinator if they disagree with the denial.

-The County’s Civil Rights Coordinator is based in the Social Services Equal Opportunity/Civil Rights Office and reachable at (408) 755-7298.
-The Equal Opportunity/Civil Rights Office is located at 333 West Julian Street, San Jose, Building 1 on the 2nd Floor.
-To file a complaint of discrimination, clients are to contact the Civil Rights Coordinator.
-Upon receipt of the complaint, the Civil Rights Coordinator will follow up with the client.
-This follow up may include scheduling a face-to-face appointment with the client and/or scheduling an office visit to make a determination on whether an investigation is necessary.
+The SSA Civil Rights/ ADA Coordinator is based in the Equal Opportunity/Civil Rights Office and is reachable at (408) 755-7999, or by emailing the general inbox at CRC@ssa.sccgov.org.
+To file a complaint of discrimination, clients are to contact the Civil Rights/ ADA Coordinator.
+Upon receipt of the complaint, the Civil Rights/ ADA Coordinator will follow up with the client.
+This follow-up may include scheduling a face-to-face appointment with the client and/or scheduling an office visit to decide whether an investigation is necessary.
 If appropriate, a findings report is submitted to CDSS, and a copy is provided to the client.

-The complainant receives a Letter of Findings at the conclusion of the investigation.
-The letter summarizes the allegation and the evidence in relation to the allegations that led to the determination.
+The complainant receives a Letter of Findings after the investigation has concluded.
+The letter summarizes the allegation and the evidence concerning the allegations that led to the determination.

 Disability/Special Accommodation Review Form